-Your wedding day only comes once—instead of stressing about the little details, don't forget to stop and enjoy it all.
+Your wedding day only comes once—instead of stressing about the little details, don't forget to relax and enjoy it all.
+You want photos of yourself smiling, laughing and dancing, not bossing the caterer around or worrying over centerpieces, right?
 You're marrying the love of your life while surrounded by family and friends.
-Soak up every special moment that you can.
+Soak up every special moment you can.

 And remember, while you're living your best day ever, trust that your photographer will do anything to get the shot.